wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 dU =dq + dw (1.57)

----
-1.3 The second and third laws of thermodynamics 19

 For a reversible change in a closed system and in the absence of any non-expansion work this equation transforms into